JLimperg/well-founded-corecursion/README.md

 The `Graph/` directory contains a usage example with two implementations of the same function: With `fixM` in `Graph/M.agda` and without in `Graph/Direct.agda`.
 Definitions common to both are in `Graph/Base.agda`.

+The `Filter/` directory contains a somewhat unrealistic but illustrative application of `fixM` to the problem of filtering streams.
+It demonstrates particularly the use of `fixM-unfold`.